 The Personal Space Weather Station project ultimately aims to create a small, multi-instrument system that can make ground-based measurements of the space environment.
 The observations from this project will not only be useful to the owner of the system, but also aggregated into a central database for space science and space weather research purporses.
 Initial work focuses on the development of a scientific-grade high frequency (HF) radio receiver, as well as the necessary software and network infrastructure.
-This project is led by the New Jersey Institute of Technology Center for Solar Terrestrial Research (NJIT-CSTR) in collaboration with the Massachusettes Institute of Technology Haystack Observatory and the Tucson Amateur Packet Radio, Inc. (TAPR).
+This project is led by the The University of Scranton, in collaboration with the Tucson Amateur Packet Radio, Inc. (TAPR), Case Western Reserve University / Case Amateur Radio Club W8EDU, the University of Alabama, the New Jersey Institute of Technology Center for Solar Terrestrial Research (NJIT-CSTR), and the Massachusetts Institute of Technology Haystack Observatory.

-- Personal Space Weather Station Overview by Nathaniel Frissell, W2NAF
+- Grape Low-Cost Personal Space Weather Station (WWV Doppler Monitor)

 - TangerineSDR (High-performance Software Defined Radio)

 The PSWS project is motivated by questions both from the amateur radio and science communities.

 - How does the ionosphere respond to inputs from space and from the neutral atmosphere?

 - How does the ionosphere couple with the neutral atmosphere and with space?

 - What are the sources of medium and large scale traveling ionospheric disturbances?

 - What are the causes of Sporadic E?